LeoTan123/NTU-CT2003-Assignment/README_DOCUMENTATION.md

 - ✅ Defect tracking templates

 **When to use:**
-- Include in your final report's testing section
+- Include in the final report's testing section
 - Use during actual testing of the system
 - Reference when discussing quality assurance in presentation
 - Show to demonstrate thoroughness

-**For your report:**
+**For the report:**
-- Copy relevant sections into your report
+- Copy relevant sections into the report
 - Use test case format for documentation
 - Include test execution summary
 - Show test coverage metrics